|Teaching method||Contact hours|

 2. Week 3-6: Hands-on (small group) work on their own case, using one or two of the methods offered, depending on the case.
 The conscious choice of method is part of the work.

-Methods used are Soft Systems Methodology, System Dynamics, Agent-based modelling, Discrete Time and Discrete Event Simulation.
+Methods used are Soft Systems Methodology, System Dynamics, Agent-based modelling.
 Methods discussed but not used in the case studies range from semi-formal (e.g. simulation games) through to highly quantitative (e.g. optimization).